Tadese10/Single-Responsibility-Principle/README.md

 Later, I refactored the codes to implement Open-Close principle, which says that a class or entity should be open for extension and closed for modification.

+Lastly, I updated the UserInvitationHelper code to implement Singleton Pattern.